thomasfredericks/Bounce2/README.md

 | `bool`  `rose()` | Returns true if pin signal transitions from low to high since the last update. |

 ### Debouncer

+The `Debouncer` class.
+Just the debouncing code separated from all harware.

 | Method | Description |
 | --------------- | --------------- |